 Christine started out with EBI as an Independent Living Skills Instructor in 2008, after 13 years away from the workforce to be home with her children.
 When she decided it was time to return to work, Christine was looking not just for a job, but for a place where she could serve.
 She started working part-time as an Instructor in Independent Living Services, and over the course of three years, worked her way through several positions, including Specialist, Coordinator, Assistant Director of ILS and Director of SLS.
 In November of 2017, she stepped into a new role providing Case Management/Advocacy supports.
 Christine believes that trust and respect are the bases for all relationships, and she is committed to EBI’s philosophy that all supports should be centered around the individual’s needs and lifestyle.
 It is the philosophy and practice of supporting people with dignity and pride that has led Christine to want to continue her own growth as a person at EBI.
 In her spare time, Christine loves to cook and bake, spend time with family and friends, and discover new, wonderful places to eat and hike in the Bay Area.

 Heidi got her start with EBI as an AmeriCorps VISTA volunteer in 2014.
 During her time as a VISTA Heidi’s focus was mainly on development, but she worked on a multitude of projects, giving her a wide view of all that EBI does.
-This broad experience serves Heidi well in her current role as Director of Training & Recruitment, where she works to hire dedicated staff for all of EBI’s many job roles and make these new team members feel supported and prepared after they’re hired.
-Heidi loves catching up with new staff who have been in the role a few weeks and hearing that they’ve found their passion and are loving the job!
-Outside of work, Heidi likes to write, see live music, watch documentaries, and cook meals with friends.
+This broad experience serves Heidi well in her current role as Director of Administration, where she works to hire dedicated staff for all of EBI’s many job roles and make these new team members feel supported and prepared after they’re hired.
+She also works on retention and appreciation programs, working to expand on the community of support at EBI.
+Heidi serves as the point person for EBI staff concerns, and enjoys being able to help EBI team members find success both inside and outside of work.
+When she isn’t busy supporting EBI staff, Heidi likes to write, see live music, watch documentaries, and cook meals with friends.